hikemalliday/MageloScraper2/README.md

 3. Use BeautifulSoup to parse HTML into python
 4. Insert data into SQLite database

-AsyncIO increased scrape speed by about 8x.
+AsyncIO increased scrape speed by about 8x (compared to sync).